-Medicare Supplement High Deductible Plan F is a version of the standard Plan F. High Deductible Plan F is a popular option for healthy beneficiaries that watch how they spend their money.
+Medicare Supplement High Deductible Plan F is a version of the standard Plan F. The High Deductible Plan F is a popular option for healthy beneficiaries that watch how they spend their money.

-What Does Medicare Supplement High Deductible Plan F Cover?
+Medicare Supplement High Deductible Plan F Coverage

-This plan covers all of the same benefits as the standard Plan F. Before the plan covers your costs, you must pay the annual plan deductible.
+This plan covers all the same benefits as the standard Plan F. Before the plan covers your costs, you must pay the annual plan deductible.

 Consider it this way.
 This plan will work like Original Medicare until you meet the plan’s deductible.